 Before the police, firefighters, or paramedics arrive, Calgary 9-1-1 emergency communications officers (ECOs) are there.
 As the 'first' of the first responders they serve as the critical link between citizens and the emergency help they require.
-They evaluate 9-1-1 and non-emergency calls and dispatch required resources for the Calgary Police Service, Calgary Fire Department and Alberta Health Services.

 Our Vision: To be the model of excellence in public safety communications in Canada.

 Our Mission: To meet or exceed Canadian industry standards.

 Our Mandate: Improving safety by co-ordinating emergency response and providing updates more quickly to emergency personnel on calls.

 - emergency telephone call evaluation and dispatch;

 - non-emergency call evaluation and processing for our client agencies and citizens; and

 More facts about Calgary 9-1-1

 - Calgary 9-1-1 connects citizens with emergency services and has been a key resource for Calgarians since 2006.